devEdexa/edexa-token/readme.md

 # edeXa ERC-20 Token
 Welcome to the edeXa ERC-20 Token repository!
 This repository contains the smart contract and related resources for the edeXa company's ERC-20 token.
-The edeXa token is built on the Ethereum blockchain and follows the ERC-20 token standard.
+The edeXa token is built on the EVM blockchain and follows the ERC-20 token standard.

 # ERC-20 Token Details
 Token Name: edeXa